-- To make transport easier, the mast is broken into two pieces and has reinforcing plates at the pivot point. - To accommodate the longer mast, an auxiliary "pogo" is provided to give additional support to the mast when it is in the lowered position. - An electrically-powered winch and pulley system has been fitted to make raising and lowering the winch easier
+- To make transport easier, the mast is broken into two pieces and has reinforcing plates at the pivot point. - To accommodate the longer mast, an auxiliary "pogo" is provided to give additional support to the mast when it is in the lowered position.

-Figure 42 - Long Boom Assembly
+Figure 41 - Long Boom Assembly